Hyundai Motor’s 1Q profit halved on grim US, China sales

-SEOUL, South Korea (AP) — Hyundai Motor says its first-quarter profit has plunged to the lowest level in more than eight years as sales dwindled in the United States and China.
+SEOUL, South Korea (AP) — Hyundai Motor said Thursday that its first-quarter profit plunged to its lowest level in more than eight years as sales dwindled in the United States and China.

+The result was far below the market consensus.
+Analysts expected 942.1 billion won in quarterly earnings, according to financial data provider FactSet.

-Quarterly profit was nearly halved as car sales in China and the United States continued to fall.
-The company also blamed the local currency’s steep rise against the U.S. dollar and its union’s walkout.
+Quarterly profit was nearly halved as car sales in China and the United States sank further.
+The company also blamed the local currency’s steep rise against the U.S. dollar and a walkout by its union.

 Most Read Business Stories